FluBBaOfWard/FinalizerDS/README.md

 # FinalizerDS V0.3.2

+This has now been superseded by <https://github.com/FluBBaOfWard/K80DS>.

 This is a Finalizer - Arcade emulator for the NDS.
 It has no tile priority support.
 You should still be able to enjoy the game though. =)

 ## How to use

-1. Create a "acDS" directory either in the root of your card or in the data directory (eg h:\data\acds).
+1. Create a "acds" directory either in the root of your card or in the data directory (eg h:\data\acds).
 This is where settings and save files end up.
 2. Now put finalizr.zip into a folder where you have (arcade) roms.
 3. Depending on your flashcart you might have to DLDI patch the emulator.